-- Three-quarters of Arizona renters agree it is OK for management to prohibit in-home smoking.
+- Three-quarters of Arizona renters agree it is OK for management to prohibit in-home/unit smoking.
 In fact, over 40% of renters would even be willing to pay a little more to live in a smoke-free community.

 - Save money by reducing the need for repairs.

 - Smoke causes serious property damage.
 Manistee Manor, an apartment community in Glendale, AZ, found that it costs 10 times more to repair a smoked-in unit rented for 9.75 years.

 - According to a 2011 UCLA study, after implementing smoke-free policies, owners of California multi-family rental buildings could save up to $18 million a year on the cost of cleaning apartments vacated by tenants who smoke.
 The average smoking-related cost per multi-family property was nearly $5,000, and the median cost was $2,000, over the past year.2

 - Eliminate a preventable cause of residential fire.
 Every year, fires caused by cigarettes result in hundreds of millions in damages, and cause death and injury.
 Smoking-material fires caused $621 million in property damage, 540 deaths, and 1640 injuries in 2011.3

 - Potentially reduce your insurance premiums.
 Some insurance companies may offer property owners and residents discounts on general liability insurance premiums if they implement a no-smoking rule.
 No-smoking rules reduce the risk of fires, injury and death.
 Ask your Insurance broker.